lija12-3/collectorcard/docs/coding-standards.md

 # Coding Standards

-This document outlines the coding standards and best practices for the Cardinal platform.
+This document outlines the coding standards and best practices for the platform.

 ## General Principles